 Hyundai Ioniq Electric reliability & safety

-You get a couple of extra features with Premium SE spec – namely blind-spot and cross-traffic monitoring – but Hyundai is to be applauded for making the most useful features part of the standard specification.
+The top-of-the-range Premium SE trim adds blind-spot detection, lane-following assistance and rear cross-traffic alert systems, although Hyundai should be applauded for making the most useful features part of the entry-level Premium package.